WVACIL Logo

 Get Notified in Times of Emergency

-Kanawha County Metro 911, to better contact the public in times of emergency, uses the SWIFTREACH emergency communication system.
-This system will send messages to your land line, cell phone or email in times of emergency or for monthly tests.
-To register or get more information go to www.metro911.org/oes/oes.
+To keep the public informed during emergencies, Kanawha County Metro 911 uses the SWIFTREACH emergency communication system.
+This system sends messages to your home phone, cell phone, or email.
+To register or get more information, visit www.metro911.org/oes/oes.

 Emergency Supply List

-• Supplies to care for your pets including 3-day supply of food and water, ID tags, proof of vaccinations, and veterinarian contact information
+• Pet supplies: 3-day supply of food and water, ID tags, proof of vaccinations, and vet contact info.

-• Sanitation and hygiene items (hand sanitizer, moist towelettes, feminine hygiene products, toilet paper, etc.)
+• Sanitation items: Hand sanitizer, moist towelettes, toilet paper, etc.

 Smoke Detectors

-Smoke detectors are a important piece to prevent an in-home emergency and loss due to fire and every home should have one.
-If you are in need of a smoke detector, contact ACIL or your local fire department today!
+Smoke detectors are very important to prevent fires in homes.
+Every home should have one.
+If you need a smoke detector, please contact ACIL or your local fire department today!

 Share by: